 Credit risk is the risk of financial loss to the company if a customer or counterparty to a financial instrument fails to meet its contractual obligations.
-Credit risk arises from cash and cash equivalents, deposits with banks and financial institutions, as well as outstanding receivables from credit sales.
+Credit risk arises from cash and cash equivalents, deposits with banks and short-term investments and financial institutions, as well as outstanding receivables from credit sales.